Table of Contents

 title="Marthandan et al. 2016")

 Finally, we perform simulations using random gene sets to estimate the false positive rate.
-This step ensures that observed gene set signals exceed what would be expected by chance, improving confidence in the results.
+This step informs whether observed gene set signals exceed what would be expected by chance, improving confidence in the results.
+By simulating 10 random gene sets of the same size, we see that the LiteratureMarkers gene set performs best, with only two of the random sets achieving higher effect sizes than the original one using the ranking method.
+While increasing the number of simulated sets would yield finer resolution, this comes at the cost of additional computational time.

 FPR_Simulation(data = counts_example,